ambermtse/cse15l-lab-reports/lab1.md

      There was no change to the directory because no argument was entered.
 The directory stayed as /home.\
      The output was not an error.

+     Although, a different result appears if running cd with no arguments on a directory that is not the home directory.

+     Working Directory: /home/lecture1\
+     doing cd with no arguments when the directory is not the home directory, it changes the directory to the home directory.
+I ran cd with no arguments in /home/lecture1, and the directory changed to the home directory, /home.\
+     The output was not an error

    - Example of cd with path to a *directory*:\
      ![Image](cd-dir.png)